 Cavities within what OGMS calls the ‘extended organism’ are sites; they are, following the FMA, parts of the organism if they are part of its anatomical Bauplan [43, 44].
 A cavity formed by a swallowed drug-capsule that is half-filled with powder is for this reason not a part of the organism.
 The cavity formed by the interior of the capsule that is not filled with powder is for the same reason not a part of the organism.
 These sites are however parts of the OGMS:extended organism.

+Figure 6: Examples of types of site: 1) the interior of an egg; 2) the interior of a rabbit hole; 3) the environment of a pasturing cow